 As a consequence of the Justice Department action, the Company and three other major producers of tricone rock bits were sued civilly in a class action by several litigants alleging damages as a consequence of the Sherman Act violation.
 In April 1993, a \$17.5 million settlement was approved by the Court and a judgement dismissing claims against the Company on behalf of the class was entered.
 A charge to earnings of \$17.5 million was recorded in the first quarter of 1993.
 In September 1993, the Court notified the Class that an Additional Settlement Agreement had been entered into on behalf of the Class with two other defendants.
-Because the prior settlement with the Company contained a most favored nations clause requiring a refund to the Company if a later settlement with any other defendants was more favorable, the Company received a refund of \$2.1 million in the first quarter of 1994.
+Because the prior settlement with the Company contained a most favored nations clause requiring a refund to the Company received a refund of \$2.1 million in the first quarter of 1994.
 One antitrust action by a customer who opted out of the class was settled for \$1.0 million for which payment was made by the Company in July 1994.